awsdocs/amazon-redshift-developer-guide/doc_source/ingest-super.md

 Use the SUPER data type to persist and query hierarchical and generic data in Amazon Redshift\.
 Amazon Redshift introduces the `json_parse` function to parse data in JSON format and convert it into the SUPER representation\.
 Amazon Redshift also supports loading SUPER columns using the COPY command\.
 The supported file formats are JSON, Avro, text, comma\-separated value \(CSV\) format, Parquet, and ORC\.

+For information about the `json_parse` function, see [JSON\_PARSE function](JSON_PARSE.md)\.

 The default encoding for SUPER data type is ZSTD\.

 ## Parsing JSON documents to SUPER columns<a name="parse_json"></a>

-You can insert or update JSON data into a SUPER column using the JSON\_PARSE function\.
+You can insert or update JSON data into a SUPER column using the `json_parse` function\.
 The function parses data in JSON format and converts it into the SUPER data type, which you can use in INSERT or UPDATE statements\.

 The following example inserts JSON data into a SUPER column\.
-If the JSON\_PARSE function is missing in the query, Amazon Redshift treats the value as a single string instead of a JSON\-formatted string that must be parsed\.
+If the `json_parse` function is missing in the query, Amazon Redshift treats the value as a single string instead of a JSON\-formatted string that must be parsed\.

 If you update a SUPER data column, Amazon Redshift requires the complete document to be passed to column values\.
 Amazon Redshift doesn't support partial update\.